What are ERC-20 tokens, and how do they work?

 When you start getting into cryptocurrency, you’ll probably hear a lot about Bitcoin and Ethereum.
 While Ethereum hasn’t quite reached Bitcoin’s popularity, it’s home to many disruptive and fast-growing concepts and functions.
 One of the most popular of these is ERC-20 tokens.

-You might’ve heard of ERC-20 tokens like CHSB or Tether.
+You might’ve heard of ERC-20 tokens like CHSB (now BORG) or Tether.
 You can buy, sell and trade these like any other cryptocurrency, but they’re not entirely like other tokens.
 They come with some features and advantages you may not see in different currencies.

 ERC-20 revolutionised cryptocurrency for both blockchain companies and crypto enthusiasts.
 If you’re going to invest in these tokens, though, you’ll need some more information than that.
 In that spirit, here’s everything you need to know about ERC-20 tokens and why you may want to invest in them.